TorbenRahbekKoch/mr-legacy/public/data/blogs/about-this-site/entry.md

 yarn create react-app mr-legacy --template typescript
 ````

+which introduces about 870 (yes, seriously!) packages in the *node_modules* subdirectory...

 This even initializes a git repository!
 The code for entire site is available
 on [github](https://github.com/TorbenRahbekKoch/mr-legacy/) - yup, there is some
 confusion about my name, but as it happened I got married and chose her last name.